medaminedev66/bookstore/README.md

 # Books store
-In the Bookstore is a website you can:
+In the Bookstore website you can:

 - Display a list of books.
 - Add a book.